Four Financial Shocks Retirees Face and How to Avoid Them

 Sign up

 It shouldn't be a secret that you'll need to spend money to take care of your health in retirement.
-But the amount it might cost may surprise you.
+But the amount it might cost could surprise you.

-Fidelity says that the average 65-year-old in 2024 will spend $165,000 on healthcare throughout retirement.
-However, Fidelity also found that Americans estimate their retirement healthcare costs at $75,000 — less than half of their calculations.
+Fidelity says that the average 65-year-old in 2024 will spend $165,000 on health care throughout retirement.
+However, Fidelity also found that Americans estimate their retirement health care costs at $75,000 — less than half of Fidelity's calculations.

-The reality is that there’s no preset formula for calculating future healthcare expenses.
-A lot will depend on your personal health, your prescription needs, and your Medicare plan.
-But it’s better to overestimate your healthcare spending rather than go under.
+The reality is that there’s no preset formula for calculating future health care expenses.
+A lot will depend on your personal health, your prescription needs and your Medicare plan.
+But it’s better to overestimate than underestimate your health care spending.

 It’s also a good idea to reserve health savings account (HSA) funds for retirement, despite being able to use them earlier in life.
-HSA withdrawals taken for qualifying medical expenses are tax-free.
-And come age 65, non-medical HSA withdrawals are available penalty-free.
-So if you’re looking at carrying a large HSA balance into retirement, you really can’t go wrong.
+HSA withdrawals for qualifying medical expenses are tax-free.
+At age 65, non-medical HSA withdrawals are available penalty-free.
+If you carry a large HSA balance into retirement, you really can’t go wrong.

 2. Long-term care

-An estimated 70% of U.S. adults who survive to age 65 will end up needing some amount of long-term care in their lifetime.
+An estimated 70% of U.S. adults who survive to age 65 will need some amount of long-term care in their lifetime.
 But the costs involved could be catastrophic.

 Genworth's most recent cost of care survey puts the average annual cost of a home health aide at $77,792.
 For an assisted living community, the annual price tag is slightly lower at $70,800.

-That’s why planning how you'll pay for long-term care is essential.
-The plan could involve talking to family members about providing care later in life, buying an annuity or life insurance, setting up a QLAC IRA or buying long-term care insurance ahead of retirement to help cover future costs.
-If you are wealthy, you may be able to "self-insure" by paying for long-term care with your investment income.
+Planning how you'll pay for long-term care is essential.
+It could involve talking to family members about providing care later in life, buying an annuity or life insurance, setting up a QLAC (qualified longevity annuity contract) IRA or buying long-term care insurance ahead of retirement to help cover future costs.
+If you're wealthy, you might be able to "self-insure" by paying for long-term care with your investment income.

 3. Home repairs

 Homeowners are often advised to budget 1% to 4% of their property’s value for upkeep and repairs.
-But that guidance applies to general maintenance — not large repairs like replacing a roof or HVAC system.
+But that guidance applies to general maintenance — not large repairs such as replacing a roof or HVAC (heating and air conditioning) system.

-If you’re staying in the same home you lived in during your working years, by the time you reach retirement, that home will be much older.
-And chances are, repairs will be inevitable.
-To prepare, make sure you have a nice-sized cash emergency fund at the ready.
+If you’re staying in the home you lived in during your working years, by the time you reach retirement, that home will be much older.
+Chances are, repairs will be inevitable.
+To prepare, make sure you have a nice-size cash emergency fund at the ready.

-Remember, too, that even if you’re used to making minor home repairs yourself, as you age, that could get more difficult.
-So professional plumbers, carpenters and other home repair experts are another expense you’ll want to save and budget for.
+Even if you’re used to making minor home repairs yourself, as you age, that could get more difficult.
+Professional plumbers, carpenters and other home repair experts are another expense for which you’ll want to save and budget.

 4. The cost of aging in place

 It was once fairly common for older Americans to downsize or relocate in retirement.
 These days, it's an important question: Do you want to age in place or move?
-A growing number are opting to stay in the homes they know and love as they age.
+A growing number of people opt to stay in the homes they know and love.

 Fixr says homeowners spend an average of $3,000 to $15,000 to remodel their homes to age in place.
 But the costs you incur will depend on the scope of the work that needs to be done.